Fal.Con 2025: Where security leaders shape the future. Register now

 The IT team should ensure that all service accounts have enabled "This account supports Kerberos AES 128/256 bit encryption."
 When AES encryption is used to encrypt Kerberos service tickets, a stronger password hash is also used, which makes password cracking much more difficult.

-Identify privileged service accounts: While any account can be subject to a Kerberoasting attack, admin accounts remain the most vulnerable because they will grant attackers higher levels of access.
+• Identify privileged service accounts: While any account can be subject to a Kerberoasting attack, admin accounts remain the most vulnerable because they will grant attackers higher levels of access.

 Unfortunately, many organizations may not have full visibility into all existing privileged accounts, especially those that are old and unused.

-Organizations can utilize a tool like BloodHound to identify all privileged service accounts within their AD.
+Organizations can use tools like BloodHound to analyze Active Directory relationships and identify service accounts with elevated privileges.
 The data gathered by BloodHound is stored in a neo4j database, which can be directly queried using Cipher query language.
 The two cipher queries shown below can help identify which service accounts are granted administrative privileges.
 The first query returns service accounts and sorts them by the number of hosts that have explicit or group-delegated local administrative privileges.
 The second query returns service accounts belonging to a specific Active Directory user group, which in this case is the Domain Admins group.
-To learn more about this tip, and

-Integrate the Identity Security solution: The identity security solution should also integrate with the organization’s existing Identity and Access Management (IAM) tools and processes, as well as a Zero Trust architecture.
+• Integrate the identity security solution: The identity security solution should also integrate with the organization’s existing Identity and Access Management (IAM) tools and processes, as well as a Zero Trust architecture.

 2. Add proactive threat hunting

-True proactive threat hunting, such as Falcon OverWatch™, enables hunting 24/7 for unknown and stealthy attacks that utilize stolen credentials and are conducted under the guise of legitimate users.
+True proactive threat hunting, such as Crowdstrike Falcon OverWatch™, enables hunting 24/7 for unknown and stealthy attacks that utilize stolen credentials and are conducted under the guise of legitimate users.
 These are the types of attacks that standard measures can miss.
 Employing the expertise gained from daily “hand-to-hand combat” with sophisticated advanced persistent threat (APT) actors, the OverWatch team finds and tracks millions of subtle hunting leads daily to validate if they are legitimate or malicious, alerting customers when necessary and avoiding false positives.

 3. Enable true next-gen endpoint protection

-CrowdStrike's Approach and Expertise in Kerberoasting Prevention
+CrowdStrike's approach and expertise in Kerberoasting prevention

 CrowdStrike frequently observes adversaries using valid account credentials across the attack lifecycle.
 In the most recent MITRE Engenuity ATT&CK Evaluation, the Falcon platform was revealed to be highly effective at detecting credential-based attacks, such as Kerberoasting.